GoogleChrome/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 `PressureObserver.takeRecords()`: Returns a sequence of [records](#records), since the last callback invocation.

-`PressureObserver.supportedSources()`(read only): Returns supported source types by the hardware.
+`static PressureObserver.supportedSources()` (read only): Returns supported source types by the hardware.

-##### Parameters
+##### Parameters {: #parameters }

 `source`: The source to be observed, for example `cpu`.
 This must be one of the [supported source types](https://w3c.github.io/compute-pressure/#dfn-supported-source-types).

+In the current version of Compute Pressure, only `cpu` is supported.

 ### PressureRecord

-The `PressureRecord` interface of the Pressure Observer API describes the pressure trend of a source at a specific moment of transition.
+The `PressureRecord` interface of the Compute Pressure API describes the pressure trend of a source at a specific moment of transition.

 #### Instance Properties

-`PressureRecord.source` (Read-only): Returns the origin source from which the record is coming.
+`PressureRecord.source` (Read-only): Returns a `string` representing the origin source from which the record is coming.

-`PressureRecord.state` (Read-only): Returns the pressure state recorded.
+`PressureRecord.state` (Read-only): Returns a `string` representing the pressure state recorded.

-`PressureRecord.time`(Read-only): Returns a high resolution timestamp.
+`PressureRecord.time` (Read-only): Returns a `number` representing a high resolution timestamp.

 ##Feedback {: #feedback }